appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-redis.md

 ## Querying Redis

 The Redis query pane can be used to run any of the commands supported by Redis.
 The response from this command is displayed in the result window.
-A few examples are listed below.

 ### Checking connection